sblab-bioinformatics/mapping-5hmU-in-Leishmania/misc/macs_vs_sicer.md

 Th peak size is largely similar between MACS2 and SICER.
 SICER tends to give wider  peaks as per its design.
-It should be noted that at least some of the larger inconsistencies (data points on the top right of the plot) are cases were MACS2 identified two separate peaks close to each other which SICER merged together.
+It should be noted that at least some of the larger inconsistencies (data points on the top left of the plot) are cases were MACS2 identified two separate peaks close to each other which SICER merged together.
 It also useful to note that peak width tends to vary by approximately one order of magnitude, from few hundred to few thousand kilo bases.